alchimya/angular-dynamic-responsive-gridster/README.md

-size_y        | number          | The number of columns that the widget occupies. class         | string          | The css class applied to the widget. content       | string          | The html content of the widget. isDirective   | boolean         | Sets it true if the content is an angular directive.
+size_y        | number          | The number of columns that the widget occupies. class         | string          | The css class applied to the widget. content       | string          | The html content of the widget. isDirective   | boolean         | Set it to true if the content is an angular directive.

 <h5>grid_options properties</h5>
    name       |     type        |   description